Your expert guide to what to do in Campeche

 Campeche is kinda perfect all year round.
 Sure, it’s hot, hot, hot in the summer months but it’s not *too* hot (ok yes, it’s really hot but I still think it’s visitable all year round) and there’s always an opportunity to stop for a refreshing drink or ice cream as you explore.

-📌 Sadly, there is almost nothing left of the original Maya town.
-San Francisco de Campeche was founded in 1540.
+Sadly, there is almost nothing left of the original Maya town upon which, in 1540, San Francisco de Campeche was founded.

-📌 Campeche, for the invading Spanish, was the most important seaport in the region and it played a large role in their conquest and evangelisation of the whole Yucatán Peninsula, Chiapas and even Guatemala.
+Campeche, for the invading Spanish, was the most important seaport in the region and it played a large role in their conquest and evangelisation of the whole of the Yucatán Peninsula, Chiapas and even Guatemala.

 What to do in Campeche